Degree: Master of Science

 6. Graduation date (Publiikki)

 This is your graduation date.
-There is a seremony (mostly in Finnish), where you can go and collect your degree papers.
-The papers are also available few weeks after the seremonial day, if you are not able to be present in the seremony.
+Twice a year, graduation date is with a more festive Publicum ("Publiikki") that is held mostly in Finnish..
 The dates and given degrees are available in Finnish on the Faculty page about Publiikki.
 On the past graduations, the table also contains the given degrees.